tarunsaiks/Cyber-Notes-Repo/PortSwigger Academy/Server Side Vulnerabilities/Access Control.md

 `https://insecure-website.com/robots.txt`

 Even if the URL isn't disclosed anywhere, an attacker may be able to use a wordlist to brute-force the location of the sensitive functionality.

+> Lab Unprotected admin functionality SOLVED

+**Security By Obscurity** is when a sensitive functionality is given a less predictable URL